How to create CLI programs with multiple commands, flags and subcommands, and how to do it fast and simply?

 In this example, we shall separate commands provided by google/subcommands,

-group, from our custom commands, in the top
+in the help group, from our custom commands, in the top group.

 $ go run . help